corefan/xenko-docs/manual/input/pointers.md

 #### Absolute coordinates

-@'SiliconStudio.Xenko.Input.PointerEvent.AbsolutePosition' returns the pointer position in absolute X and Y coordinates (the actual screen size in pixels).
+[PointerEvent.AbsolutePosition](xref:SiliconStudio.Xenko.Input.PointerEvent.AbsolutePosition) returns the pointer position in absolute X and Y coordinates (the actual screen size in pixels).
 For example, if the pointer is in the top-left corner of the screen, the values are (0,0).
 If the pointer is in the bottom-right corner, the values depends on the screen resolution (eg 1280, 720).

 >[!Tip]
->To get the actual size of the screen, use @'SiliconStudio.Xenko.Input.InputManager.Pointer.SurfaceSize'.
+>To get the actual size of the screen, use [InputManager.Pointer.SurfaceSize](xref:SiliconStudio.Xenko.Input.InputManager.Pointer.SurfaceSize).

 ### Get pointer events

-Use the @'SiliconStudio.Xenko.Input.PointerEvent.EventType' to check the pointer events.
+Use the [PointerEvent.EventType](xref:SiliconStudio.Xenko.Input.PointerEvent.EventType) to check the pointer events.

 There are five types of pointer event: